 - 1. Children's learning is understood developmentally - 2.
-The classroom offers a safe base - 3.
-The importance of nurture for the development of wellbeing - 4.
+The classroom offers a safe base

+- 3. The importance of nurture for the development of wellbeing - 4.
 Language is a vital means of communication - 5.
 All behaviour is communication - 6.
 The importance of transition in children's lives.

-GUIDING PRINCIPLES FOR PREVENTING AND TACKLING BULLYING
+2. GUIDING PRINCIPLES FOR PREVENTING AND TACKLING BULLYING

 The children and staff value the good relationships between all of the school community as fostered by the school, and expect that every allegation of bullying will be taken seriously.
 The children consider that a child should be treated as being bullied simply because they perceive that they are (Article 12).
 All staff, children and parents should be aware of the negative effects that bullying can have on individuals and the school in general, and should work towards ensuring that pupils can work in an environment without fear.
 Bullying is unacceptable in this school and will not be tolerated.
 The school recognises that it must take note of bullying perpetrated outside school which spills over into school.
 The school will do what is reasonably practicable to eliminate any such bullying.
 Oswald Road Primary school aims to promote Emotional Literacy, defined as people being able to 'recognise, understand, handle and appropriately express their emotions' (Sharp, 2001).
 We therefore take a strong stance against bullying of any type, since it indicates a lack of appreciation for the feelings of others.
-Bullying will not be tolerated

-We therefore take a strong stance against bullying of any type, since it indicates a lack of appreciation for the feelings of others.
 Bullying will not be tolerated and will be addressed.
 Bullying can cause deep distress, to the extent of victims refusing to attend school or even, in extreme cases, attempting or committing suicide.

-Preventative Strategies
+2.1 Preventative Strategies

-- All bullying problems will be taken seriously, both of pupils and adults. - The staff of the school are vigilant, particularly in the 'high-risk' areas; i.e. playgrounds, toilets and dining hall. - Pupils are frequently reminded of the effects of bullying.
+• All bullying problems will be taken seriously, both of pupils and adults.

+• The staff of the school are vigilant, particularly in the 'high-risk' areas; i.e. playgrounds, toilets and dining hall.

+• Pupils are frequently reminded of the effects of bullying.
 They are also made aware of possible actions which may befall a bully.
-This often takes the form of assemblies, Jigsaw lesson or Rights work. - Teachers and other staff encourage pupils to discuss issues openly within Personal, Social and Health Education and through the use of the bubble box. - Each year we promote "Anti-bullying" week, during which we remind children of this policy and our anti-bullying policy. - We will listen to parent's accounts of what their child has told them. - We will promote our schools core values. - We will use the curriculum to raise awareness of bullying and the school's antibullying policy. - We will create an atmosphere in which pupils feel able to tell staff if they are being bullied. - Pupils are constantly reminded that they should always inform somebody if they feel that they are being subjected to 'bullying' - We will teach pupils assertive and confident responses to inappropriate behaviour through PSHE and Rights Respecting work. - We will teach pupils how to work and play co operatively. - We will highlight and praise positive behaviour e.g. rewards in class and acknowledgement in assemblies.
+This often takes the form of assemblies, Jigsaw lesson or Rights work.

+• Teachers and other staff encourage pupils to discuss issues openly within Personal, Social and Health Education and through the use of the bubble box.

+• Each year we promote "Anti-bullying" week, during which we remind children of this policy and our anti-bullying policy.

+- We will listen to parent's accounts of what their child has told them. - We will promote our schools core values.

+• We will use the curriculum to raise awareness of bullying and the school's antibullying policy.

+• We will create an atmosphere in which pupils feel able to tell staff if they are being bullied.

+• Pupils are constantly reminded that they should always inform somebody if they feel that they are being subjected to 'bullying'

+• We will teach pupils assertive and confident responses to inappropriate behaviour through PSHE and Rights Respecting work.

+- We will teach pupils how to work and play co operatively. - We will highlight and reinforce positive behaviour e.g. rewards in class and acknowledgement in assemblies. - Behaviour Lead leads drop-ins - Promoting Anti-Bullying Week annually through assembly

-AIMS OF THE POLICY
+3. AIMS OF THE POLICY

-We aim to create an environment where pupils can grow and flourish without fear (Articles 3/29).
-Each pupil has the right to be safe in and out of school and to be protected when they are feeling vulnerable (Article 24).
+We aim to create an environment where pupils can grow and flourish without fear (Articles 3/ 29).
+Each pupil has the right to be safe in and out of school and to be protected when they are feeling vulnerable.